I just can’t get enough of these pineapple teriyaki pork kabobs! These sweet, salty, and scrumptious kabobs are perfect for your next summer barbecue!

 Here’s how to make them…

-I love using boneless country style ribs for my kabobs.
+I love using boneless country style ribs for my pork kabobs.
 Just cut across each strip of meat a few times and you have the perfect kabob portions.

 The first thing you need to do is get your pork marinating.
 I’ve marinated it overnight, and sometimes just a few hours.
 Either way will be delicious.